poiyomi/PoiyomiDocs/CONTRIBUTING.md

 This Repository is using Docusaurus **Versioning**.
 This means content in the Docs may be split between different major releases of Poiyomi Shaders.
 Any Docs pages under `./docs` refer to the latest version, while items under `./versioned_docs` refer to previous versions. **Please refrain from editing pages inside `./versioned_docs` unless absolutely necessary.** It's preferred to prioritize information on the latest version under `./docs` instead.

+When creating MDX Links to itself, please ensure that URLs pointing to Docs pages do not come prefixed with `/docs` as to ensure versioning is respected.
+For example, links should be converted from `/docs/shading/light-data.md` to `/shading/light-data.md` instead.

 **If something changes that mandates a new versioned docs, please open an Issue and let us know!**

 Now, each Documentation page uses the MDX format so that both written content and embedded media can be easily implemented.
 To learn how to create a Docs page and how they appear on the website itself, read the official documentation [here](https://docusaurus.io/docs/docs-introduction).